bsalazarwx/GR-6553-Salazar-Final-Project/README.md

 This python file contains Python scripts for mapping severe weather reports (tornadoes, hail, and wind) from NOAA using geospatial data visualization tools.

 The script retrieves tornado, hail, and wind reports CSV data from NOAA's Storm Prediction Center (SPC).
+Here is the link: https://www.spc.noaa.gov/exper/archive/event.php?date=20230331.
 It replaces unknown ratings or sizes with 0 and converts data to numeric format for consistent plotting.
 Using Cartopy and Matplotlib, it creates separate maps for each severe weather type (tornadoes, hail, and wind) with different colors for each type of report.

 ###
 Soundings.py